 The Foreign Policy Archive of the Russian Federation (Архив внешней политики Российской Федерации) was originally founded as The Foreign Policy Archive of the USSR in 1917.
 It is often referred to as “AVP,” after its Russian acronym.
-The archives of the Foreign Policy of Imperial Russia are also held here, as well as some information stretching back to ancient Russia.
 Funds are generally broken down by the related country, diplomat, meeting, or official they pertain to.

-The main reading room is inside the actual Foreign Ministry Building, meaning that security it extremely tight and the propusk period, due to security checks, is very long.
-Try to fax your propusk documents in well in advance.
+Gaining access can take 1-3 months.
+Try to fax your propusk documents (see below) in well in advance.
 Besides this, because the putivoditel is not available online, at bookstores, or even generally in the reading room, thus there is little preparation you can do beforehand besides facilitating the propusk process.

 Documents needed to get propusk: You will need both a letter from your university and a letter from a Russian institution vouching for your research topic.
 Generally, the more letters you can get, the better.
 You will also need a cover letter describing, in detail, your project and what type of documents you would like to see.